BiTLab-BaggiliTruthLab/Auto-Parser-Android-Auto-Apple-CarPlay/README.md

 # Auto-Parser: Android Auto & Apple CarPlay
 Welcome to the Android Auto and Apple CarPlay Parser.
 This tool is part of a research paper conducted on the digital forensics of the Android Auto and Apple Carplay applications.
+The research paper was submitted and accepted for presentation and publication at the 2021 ICDF2C Conference in Singapore.
+Information linking to the paper will be provided soon.

 To use this tool, please follow these steps below: